footnotes, appendices and apparatus to the anatomy

 The Civilisation of the Renaissance in Italy (1860) I. 235

-This is a generalisation, of course.
+This is a generalisation.
 The quattrocento knew perfectly well how to move individuals around in space.
 Francesco Colonna’s Hypnerotomachia Poliphili, for instance, binds the experience of a garden to the hermetic logic of a narrative arc, an unveiling of mysteries as the narrator moves towards the centre, a sort of bucolic and empty-headed Dante in search of his Beatrice.